ancientlore/whisper/README.md

 * It's not a goal to make templates reusable.
 I expect templates need editing for new sites.
 * It's not a goal to automate creation of the menu.
+* It's not a goal to be a fully-featured server.
+I run [Caddy](https://caddyserver.com/) in front of it.